 Glycogen Is in the human liver and muscles.
-There is about 15 grams of glycogen per ever kg of body weight.
+There are about 15 grams of glycogen per every kg of body weight.

 Glycemic Index and Glycemic Load

-The Glycemic Index, or GI, is a ranking of carbs based on how quick they digest and absorb in the body.
+The Glycemic Index, or GI, ranks carbs based on how quickly they digest and are absorbed in the body.
 Basically put, it’s their ranking based on how they raise blood glucose levels within 2 hours of a meal.

 The faster a food digests and absorbs, the higher the GI.

-The opposite is true for foods that digest slow.
+The opposite is true for foods that digest slowly.
 They have a lower GI.

-Glycemic Load is similar, but it take into account the amount of carbs in a portion of the food.
+Glycemic Load is similar, but it considers the number of carbs in a portion of the food.

-Because portion size is taken into account, GL is a much more realistic gauge of the glycemic response.
+Because portion size is considered, GL is a much more realistic gauge of the glycemic response.

 Low GL diets and exercise improve insulin sensitivity in obese and older adults.

-Fiber deficiencies often come with constipation, colon cancer, heart disease, and type 2 diabetes.
+Fiber deficiencies often accompany constipation, colon cancer, heart disease, and type 2 diabetes.

-The recommended daily intake of fiber is 21 – 29 grams for women and 30 – 38 grams for men.
+The recommended daily fiber intake is 21 – 29 grams for women and 30 – 38 grams for men.

 Carbohydrate Requirements for Athletes

-Aerobic endurance athletes that train for 90 minutes or more a day at a moderate intensity need 8 – 10 grams more per kg of body weight.
+Aerobic endurance athletes that train for 90 minutes or more days at a moderate intensity need 8 – 10 grams more per kg of body weight.

-Strength sprint and skill athletes require 5 – 6 grams of carbs more per body weight per day.
+Strength sprint and skill athletes require 5 – 6 grams of carbs per body weight daily.

-Low carb diets lead to a greater reliance on the use of fat for energy.
+Low carb diets lead to a greater reliance on using fat for energy.

 Fats and lipids are used interchangeably, but lipid is a broader term.

-The most significant lipids are the triglycerides, the fatty acids, the cholesterol, and the phospholipids.
+The most significant lipids are triglycerides, fatty acids, cholesterol, and phospholipids.